maemo-leste/maemo-leste.github.io/content/maemo-leste-update-december-2020.rst

 Here are a few highlights:

-* The Maemo Qt5 port is usable now, unlocking many applications like the `Dorian`_ e-reader `Qalendar`_ Calendar, `clock-ui`_ clock and alarm and `osso-calculator`_ applications;
+* The Maemo Qt5 port is usable now, unlocking many applications, like the `Dorian`_ e-book reader `Qalendar`_ Calendar, `clock-ui`_ clock and alarm, and `osso-calculator`_ applications;
 * `Rotation support`_ is now working for several devices, based on accelerometer and application policies;
-* Major MCE changes, including a ambient light sensor based on the IIO subsystem, accelerometer IIO subsystem, led-control for other devices, user configuration customisation, loads of clean ups and more;
+* Major MCE changes, including ambient light sensor supporbased on the IIO subsystem, accelerometer IIO subsystem, led-control for other devices, user configuration customisation, loads of clean ups and more;
 * maemo-input-sounds package finished, adding vibration and sounds;
-* Stable powermanagement for the Droid 4 - lasting days without suspending;
+* Stable power management for the Droid 4 - lasting days without suspending;
-* Application launcher "Debian" submenu to launch any application in Debian;
+* Application launcher "Debian" submenu to launch any Debian application;
-* Calendar support is working, including home applet and synchronisation using syncevolution;
+* Calendar support is working, including home applet and synchronization using syncevolution;
 * Settings applet including timezone chooser is working;
 * Hildon address book is nearing completion;
 * Motorola Bionic is a new supported device;
 * The GPS stack is working in userspace, and is almost finished;
-* Better PowerVR support upcoming, with higher clock rates and the latest driver version, allowing the N900 to move to the latest kernel again and gain proper power management.
+* Better PowerVR support upcoming, with higher clock rates and the latest driver version, allowing the N900 to move to the latest kernel again, and gain proper power management.